204th Airlift Squadron

-The 204th Airlift Squadron (204 AS) is a unit of the Hawaii Air National Guard 154th Wing stationed at Joint Base Pearl Harbor–Hickam, Honolulu, Hawaii.
+The 204th Airlift Squadron is a unit of the Hawaii Air National Guard's 154th Wing stationed at Joint Base Pearl Harbor–Hickam, Honolulu, Hawaii.
 The 204th is equipped with the C-17 Globemaster III.

-Overview
+Mission

 The 204th Airlift Squadron is a unit of the 154th Wing.
 The unit is a classic associate unit with the 535th Airlift Squadron at Joint Base Pearl Harbor–Hickam.
-It flies the C-17 Globemaster III, the newest, most flexible cargo aircraft to enter the airlift force.
+It flies the Boeing C-17 Globemaster III.
 The C-17 is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
 The aircraft can perform tactical airlift and airdrop missions and can also transport litters and ambulatory patients during aeromedical evacuations when required.